Last Updated on by Bree

 So, as a consumer, you don’t have to pay for those additional costs that transform a simple name to a brand.

-5. Stop buying cookies and snacks as they are quite expensive:
+5. Stop buying cookies and snacks, as they are pretty expensive:

 You may also love 5 Foods You Are Wasting Money On – What To Do Instead.

 6. Cook with fresh ingredients instead of processed foods: